starfall124/minesweeper-websocket/README.md

 # Minesweeper

-Minesweeper game is played by connecting to the [websocket](wss://hometask.eg1236.com/game1/) and sending specific commands to it.
+Minesweeper game is played by connecting to the websocket `wss://hometask.eg1236.com/game1/` and sending specific commands to it.

 ## Tech Stack